Virgin Media TV 360 set-top box features

 Those still want to record TV shows will get everything they need from the TV 360, but although fully features, with 4K, Atmos and all the other gubbins, the entire concept of a set-top box is starting to feel a little dated – something both Sky and Virgin Media recognise all too well.

 Both Virgin and Sky offer pretty similar capability when it comes to their TV boxes, including voice control.
-When it comes to watching in UHD, Virgin has the edge as its 360 box and accompanying Minis are all UHD ready, whereas Sky customers wanting to watch in UHD will have to pay for the upgrade, and the Sky Q mini boxes do not support UHD at all.
+When it comes to watching in 4K, Virgin has the edge as its TV 360 box and accompanying Minis are all UHD ready, whereas Sky customers wanting to watch in 4K will have to pay for the upgrade, and there is no 'mini' version of the Sky Stream Puck – you just have to get more Pucks.

 Yes.
 In fact, if you want to, you can record from six channels simultaneously while you are watching live TV.